lochansaroy02/ToDo-application/README.md

-# To do application

-this project is containes simple TODO application it has the following features
-- Anycan create todo
+# TODO Application

+### About the application
-- Anyone can see thier existing  todo
+- this application is todo app
--Anyone can mark their todo as done
+- in this user can create tasks and mark them to as done